sjchenn/Classification-model-on-cloud-detection/README.md

 max_depth is a real number specifying maximum depth for trees in XGBoost,with default value 4

-min_child is a real number specifying minimum weights a child needs before splitting in XGBoost,with default value 1
+min_child is a real number specifying minimum weights a child needs to be before splitting trees in XGBoost,with default value 1

 niter is a real number specifying number of runs for XGBoost